| GENERAL INFO (Jump to Diary)|

 restaurants have closed!
 I finally find a bar/restaurant, serving a chickpea

 burger.
-It is tasteless as no spices at all, and I think they have cooked
+It is tasteless as no spices are used at all, and I think they have cooked

 the "beef".
-I get s thin lemonade, and are supposed to pay US$23,50 plus at
+I get a thin lemonade, and are supposed to pay US$23,50 plus at

 and I still feel cheated!
 I prefer wraps!